Baisakhi 2022

 Vaisakhi Celebrations

 Vaisakhi is celebrated with great enthusiasm by Sikhs in India, the U.K., and all over the world.
 Early in the morning after the completion of Sri Akandh Paath (forty-eight hours of continual recitation of Sri Guru Granth Sahib), Vaisakhi begins with prayers in the Gurudwara (Sikh place of worship) across the world.
-Throughout the day, hymns from scriptures are sung.
+Throughout the day, hymns from the scriptures are sung.
 These are sermons by experienced priests and musicians.

 Every Sikh makes an effort to visit the Gurudwara and joins the congregation to pay homage to Guru Gobind Singh.
 In all Gurudwaras, Langar (free community meals) is prepared by volunteers and served to everyone and anyone throughout the day as usual.
 Another event of the day is the renewal of the Nishan Sahib (the Sikh flag, which is usually seen outside EVERY Gurudwara).
-The ceremony is performed with great devotion and zeal and usually includes the changing of the old cloth into the new one, whilst singing hymns.
+The ceremony is performed with great devotion and zeal and usually includes the changing of the old cloth into the new ones, whilst singing hymns.

 In many Gurudwaras, the Amrit ceremony is conducted as many Sikhs prefer to be initiated on this auspicious day.
-Not just in India, in some major global cities (including London, Vancouver, New York, Los Angeles, Rome, Singapore, Sydney) Nagar Kirtans (processions) are carried out, whereby Guru Granth Sahib is taken through the streets with the Panj Pyaarey leading, Several groups of Sikhs follow, each singing hymns in praise of God, Guru Gobind Singh, and the Khalsa.
+Not just in India, but in some major global cities (including London, Vancouver, New York, Los Angeles, Rome, Singapore, and Sydney) Nagar Kirtans (processions) are carried out, whereby Guru Granth Sahib is taken through the streets with the Panj Pyaarey leading, Several groups of Sikhs follow, each singing hymns in praise of God, Guru Gobind Singh, and the Khalsa.

-Happy Baisakhi 2022 Wishes
+Happy Baisakhi 2023 Wishes

 DOWNLOAD HD